 You can keep the leftover cooked crab rangoon for up to 3-5 days in the fridge.

 To store in the freezer, you need to freeze the puffs on a sheet pan until solid.
-After that, transfer the rangoon into a large Ziploc and freeze for up to 2 weeks.
+After that, transfer the Rangoon into a large Ziploc and freeze it for up to 2 weeks.

-To reheat, just place the frozen crab rangoon into a baking sheet and bake at 300°F for about 11 minutes or until hot and crispy.
+To reheat, just place the frozen crab rangoon onto a baking sheet and bake at 300°F for about 11 minutes or until hot and crispy.